sequenceiq/slider/src/site/markdown/rolehistory.md

 its request counter is not going to work -the container may be allocated on a different node from that requested.

-**Proposal**: The priority field of a request is divided by Hoya into 8 bits for `roleID` and 24 bits for `requestID`.
-The request ID will be a simple rolling integer -Hoya will assume that after 2^24 requests per role, it can be rolled, -though as we will be retaining a list of outstanding requests, a clash should not occur.
+**Proposal**: The priority field of a request is divided by Slider into 8 bits for `roleID` and 24 bits for `requestID`.
+The request ID will be a simple rolling integer -Slider will assume that after 2^24 requests per role, it can be rolled, -though as we will be retaining a list of outstanding requests, a clash should not occur.
-The main requirement  is: not have > 2^24 outstanding requests for instances of a specific role, which places an upper bound on the size of a Hoya cluster.
+The main requirement  is: not have > 2^24 outstanding requests for instances of a specific role, which places an upper bound on the size of a Slider cluster.

 The splitting and merging will be implemented in a ContainerPriority class, for uniform access.